jaysoo/nx-react-book/manuscript/chapter2.md

 ```

 In this case, the `@nrwl/web:lib` schematic will create a library to be used in a web (i.e. browser) context without assuming the framework used.
 In contrast, when using `@nrwl/react:lib`, it assumes that you want to generate a default component as well as potentially setting up routes.

+I> **Pro-tip:** A collection in Nx contains a set of *schematics* and *builders*.
+Schematics can be invoked using the `generate` command.
+Builders perform actions on your code, including build, lint, and test and are invoked by issuing commands to Nx--such as `nx lint` and `nx test`.
+Use `nx list [collection]` to list everything provided by the collection--e.g. `nx list @nrwl/react`.

 Back to the example.
 Let's modify the library to export a `getBooks` function to load our list of books.